 Find a Person's Military Status

 If you are starting a legal action in court, the law may require you to file an affidavit stating the military status of the parties in your case.
-To find out if someone is in the U.S. military on active duty, contact the following agency:
+To find out if someone is in the U.S. military on active duty, please visit the Defense Civilian Personnel Advisory Service

 Rights of Servicemembers in Civil Court Cases

 A federal law called the Servicemembers Civil Relief Act (SCRA)

 allows members of the U.S. military to suspend or postpone some civil legal responsibilities while on active duty.
 Read the text of the law at Title 50A of the U.S. Code

 The SCRA provides many more protections than those listed here.
 If you think that you may qualify for protection under the SCRA, you should talk with a lawyer

 or contact your military legal assistance office.